 Other notable landscape features include Lambley Dumbles and Moor Pond Woods, each of which are of historic importance with considerable heritage value.
-Areas of woodland to the north of the Borough and extending into the Borough have been identified as a prospective Special Protection Area (pSPA) and are being treated as such in the emerging Local Plan.
-As at 2014, there were 1,232.09 ha of Local Wildlife Sites in the Borough, 42% of which were under positive conservation management3.
+Parts of Sherwood Forest to the north of the Borough may be classified as a Special Protection Area for its breeding bird (nightjar and woodlark) interest.
+As at 2017, there were 1,268.12 ha of Local Wildlife Sites in the Borough, 28% of which were under positive conservation management.